jmockbee/CLEblockchain/README.md

 ##5/10/18

-### algorithm  SHA-256  secure S, hash H,  algorithm  A,  256 bits for the hash  or 32 bytes or characters gernrated to represent the hash
+### algorithm  SHA-256  secure S, hash H,  algorithm  A,  256 bits for the hash  or 32 bytes or characters generated to represent the hash

     makes a unique has value (32-byte for each block ) Its a one way hash from the direction of the data to the hash makes it easy to check blocks see if data has been tampered with